Click HERE for Danish version of this page

 This was a small appetizer for one of my favorite destinations.
 I have visited Madeira several times, and, in fact, I already have persuaded quite a few friends to go there!
 When you travel to new places on holidays, it often happens, that you get disappointed, because your expectations are too high.
 If you love trekking and nature, I am sure that this will not happen to you on Madeira.

-If you want to see my main home page with useful links and photos about travelling and trekking, please click HERE
+If you want to see my main home page in English with useful links and photos about travelling and trekking, please click HERE

-If you want to see my new photo gallery from my recent Madeira visit, please click HERE
+If you want to see my gallery with selected photos from Madeira, please click HERE